cavastir/hr/surveyors/pseo.md

 The current implementation has some areas that could be improved in future iterations:

-1. **Content Duplication Management**: While the dual routes provide SEO benefits, they require careful management to avoid potential duplicate content issues.
-Consider implementing canonical tags on the `/keyword/[slug]` routes.
+1. **Centralized Content Repository**: Consider moving service-specific content into a centralized content collection for easier management.

-2. **Centralized Content Repository**: Consider moving service-specific content into a centralized content collection for easier management.
+2. **Dynamic Image Handling**: Images are currently hardcoded paths.
+Consider implementing a more flexible system for associating images with services.

-3. **Dynamic Image Handling**: Images are currently hardcoded paths.
-Consider implementing a more flexible system for associating images with services and keywords.
+3. **Image Service**: Consider implementing the `compile` image service for Cloudflare deployment to handle image optimization at build time.

 ## Error Prevention